4: Books Terry DOES NOT LIKE (That He Has Read From Cover-to-Cover)

 *Necronomicon [aka the “Simon Necronomicon”] [“edited” by “Simon”]

-*Prince of Darkness: Antichrist and the New World Order [by Grant R. Jeffrey] [To Mr. Jeffrey’s credit, he wasn’t an anti-Semite (and Terry wasn’t either, which seems typical for many believers in the “New World Order” conspiracy theory).
+*Prince of Darkness: Antichrist and the New World Order [by Grant R. Jeffrey] [To Mr. Jeffrey’s credit, he wasn’t an anti-Semite (and Terry wasn’t either, which seems typical for many believers in some of the forms of the “New World Order” conspiracy theory).
 But Mr. Jeffrey was a first-rate idiot, and this is the most ahistorical (and embarrassing) book Terry has ever read – as you would expect from a book about Bible prophecy that examines geopolitics through an evangelical Christian lens.
-Unfortunately for Terry, when he was a teenager – Terry thought “If it’s in a non-fiction book, it must be true!”]
+Unfortunately for Terry, when he was in high school – Terry thought “If it’s in a non-fiction book, it must be true!”
+During Terry’s university years, Terry stopped believing in all varieties of the New World Order conspiracy theory.]